 Electric field space:

 When dealing with electric field, in the mathematics of absolute relativity theory (MART), it is dealt with differently from magnetic field or spin, for example.
-Electric field is a bi-vector quantity, a differential involving 1 dimension of space and 1 dimension of time). (see spacetime.)
-It is useful to refer to this mathematical construct as electric field space, even though it is nothing more than a subset of normal 4-dimensional spacetime.
+Electric field is a bi-vector quantity, a differential involving 1 dimension of space and 1 dimension of time. (see spacetime.)
+Electric field is a directed 2-dimensional space-time plane element (Ξ0i) in M.A.R.T.

 References:

-ARTICLE: J.G.
-Williamson, A. Benn, M. Mercury, ‘Quantum Spin In 4 Derived 3-Spaces’, Quicycle, 2022.
+J.G.
+Williamson, A. Benn, M. Rudolph, ‘Quantum Spin Coherence In 4 Derived 3-Spaces’, Quicycle Journal, 2022.

 Electromagnetic radiation: